ysyk2021/the-master-decision-maker-2-0-strategies-for-making-complex-decisions-with-network-science-and/src/chapter-4-1.md

-Chapter: Creating a Network Model of the Decision Problem
+Creating a Network Model of the Decision Problem
 =========================================================

 In this chapter, we delve into the process of creating a network model to analyze and understand complex decision problems.
 Drawing on principles from network science and complexity theory, we explore how constructing a network model can provide valuable insights, uncover hidden relationships, and facilitate effective decision-making.
 By mastering the art of creating network models, readers can gain a deeper understanding of decision problems and make informed choices in complex environments.
 This chapter provides practical strategies and techniques for creating network models of decision problems.